dabernathy89/gravity-forms-personality-quiz-add-on/readme.txt

 Install from the WordPress dashboard, or upload the unzipped folder to your plugins directory.

 == Changelog ==
+0.6 - improve documentation; new method for scoring to allow GF to store quiz results

 0.4 - style updates: let user define columns with GF ready classes

 0.3 - style update